zealtv/zeal-co-hugo/content/notebook/intermals.md

 #  decimal + interval = decival

-A decival is a way of encoding a chord voicing and relative root pitch as a floating point value.
+A decival (or intermal) is a way of encoding a chord voicing and relative root pitch as a floating point value.

 - The number to the left of the decimal defines the root in semitones.
 - The numbers to the right of the floating point defines rising semitone steps for each subsequent voice.

-It might be useful for shooting harmonic information around as signals in rnbo.
-You can do weird *chord maths* maybe.
-The possible chord voicings are simultaneously limited and limitless.

 ```
--- THE DECIVAL --
+-- THE INTERMAL --
    -12.074   <---- Signal

-     / \ _To the right_
+     / \
     /   |> Three additional
    /    |> voices 0, 7,
   /     |> and 11 semitones